bcbi/PredictMD.jl/CONTRIBUTING.md

 git push origin release/v30.771.0
 ```

 **Step 10:** Wait for all of the tests to pass.
 You can check on the status of the tests by going to [https://github.com/bcbi/PredictMD.jl/branches](https://github.com/bcbi/PredictMD.jl/branches) and scrolling down to find your release branch.

-A yellow dot indicates that the tests are still running.
-A red "X" indicates that one or more of the tests failed.
-A green checkmark indicates that all of the tests passed.
+* A yellow dot indicates that the tests are still running.
+Click on the yellow dot to see which tests are still running.
+* A red "X" indicates that one or more of the tests failed.
+Click on the red "X" to see which tests failed.
+* A green checkmark indicates that all of the tests passed.

 **You must wait for all of the tests to pass (green checkmark) before you can finish tagging the release.**